Ferry travel and island hopping in Ibiza

 Traveling to Ibiza

-The best time to go to Ibiza is from May to October.
+The best time to visit Ibiza is from May to October.
 This is the so-called party season of the island, when most travelers visit to experience the intense nightlife.
 If you’re wondering where to stay on the island, thankfully Ibiza has many towns and resorts to choose from.
 Some of the best areas to stay in Ibiza are Ibiza Town, San Antonio, Talamanca, Ses Salines, Playa d’en Bossa, and San Carlos.

 Ibiza is a safe destination, perfect for couples, groups of friends and families.
 If you’re looking for peace and quiet, staying in one of the island’s villages is the way to go.